-Accurate German Translation & Interpretation for Your Business
+Accurate German Language Translation & Interpretation for Your Business

-By using Global Voices, you’ll have access to a network of more than 4,000 native-speaking translators, able to provide you with translations in German and over 140 other languages.
-Everyone on our team has three years experience as a minimum, meaning your German business translations are guaranteed to be accurate and effective, no matter what kind of document we’re translating.
+By using Global Voices, you’ll have access to a network of more than 9,000 native-speaking translators, who are able to translate German and over 150 other languages.
+Everyone on our team has three years German language experience as a minimum, meaning your German business translations are guaranteed to be accurate and effective, no matter what kind of document we’re translating.

 Germany is Europe’s biggest economy—over one billion US dollars ahead of this title’s closest contender, the United Kingdom.
 Known for its manufacturing sector, Germany is the world’s third largest goods exporter, and as a result has one of the most highly-skilled workforces in the world.
 Needless to say, any business with plans to go global needs to conquer the German market.